 Raspberry leaf tea is actually pretty delicious.
 The flavor of raspberry leaf tea is similar to a fruity black tea such as Earl Grey.
 It’s usually recommended to drink 1 to 3 cups of raspberry leaf tea a day when having period cramps.

-Yarrow Tea For Period Cramps
+Yarrow Tea For Menstrual Pain

 Studies have found yarrow to be one of the best herbs to effectively minimize severity of dysmenorrhea and stop heavy periods.
 It’s anti-inflammatory and antispasmodic actions relieve inflammation and congestion of the uterus.
 It also has an extraordinary ability to stop heavy bleeding and improve circulation to the reproductive organs.
 Studies also found yarrow to be more effective than chamomile flowers.
 Note: do not use while nursing or pregnant.